oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/debugging.md

   ```

 {{% notice tip %}}
-When a model file error references a model file in your model config map, then you can correct the error by redeploying the configmap with a corrected model file and then initiating a domain restart or roll.
+If a model file error references a model file in your `spec.configuration.model.configMap`, then you can correct the error by redeploying the ConfigMap with a corrected model file and then initiating a domain restart or roll.
 Similarly, if a model file error references a model file in your model image, then you can correct the error by deploying a corrected image, modifying your domain resource to reference the new image, and then initiating a domain restart or roll.
 {{% /notice %}}

 #### Check the WebLogic Server pods

-If your introspector job succeeded, then there will be no introspector job or pod, the operator will create a `MY_DOMAIN_UID-weblogic-domain-introspect-cm` ConfigMap for your domain, and the operator will then run the domain's WebLogic pods.
+If your introspector job succeeded, then there will be no introspector job or pod, the operator will create a `MY_DOMAIN_UID-weblogic-domain-introspect-cm` ConfigMap for your domain, and the operator will then run the domain's WebLogic Server pods.

-If `kubectl -n MY_NAMESPACE get pods` reveals that your WebLogic pods have errors, then use `kubectl -n MY_NAMESPACE describe pod POD_NAME` and `kubectl -n MY_NAMESPACE logs POD_NAME` to debug.
+If `kubectl -n MY_NAMESPACE get pods` reveals that your WebLogic Server pods have errors, then use `kubectl -n MY_NAMESPACE describe pod POD_NAME` and `kubectl -n MY_NAMESPACE logs POD_NAME` to debug.

 #### Check the operator log